TahoeBoelat/Responsive-Dev-Challenges/my-gallery-project/readme.md

 ## Features

-This application/site was created as a submission to a [DevChallenges] Recipe Page challenge.
+This application/site was created as a submission to a [DevChallenges] gallery page challenge.
 The Gallery Page Challenge (https://devchallenges.io/challenges/gcbWLxG6wdennelX7b8I) was to build an application to complete the following user stories:

+User story: I can see a page following the given design

 ## Contact